FIWARE/tutorials.Big-Data-Spark/README.md

 processedDataStream.print()
 ```

-#### Example 1 with NGSI-LD:
+#### Logger - NGSI-LD:

-This example makes use of the NGSILDReceiver in order to receive notifications from the Orion Context Broker.
-Instead of NGSI v2 messages now it will log NGSI-LD messages.
-There is only change:
+The same example is provided for data in the NGSI LD format (LoggerLD.scala).
+This example makes use of the NGSILDSource provided by the Orion Flink Connector in order to receive messages in the NGSI LD format.
+The only part of the code that changes is the declaration of the source: You can use

 ```scala
 ...